 National Live In Safe House & Rehabilitative Programs

 Deborah’s Gate is a national, specialized program of care serving international and domestic women age 18 and up who have been trafficked into situations of sexual and/or labour exploitation, and are in need of protective and restorative housing and healing*.
 Deborah’s Gate is located in a confidential and secure location providing maximum security measures for those facing high level safety risks.
 Since inception, over 100 survivors of human trafficking have accessed rehabilitation and healing through Deborah’s Gate.
 The program is named after Deborah, the first female, Hebrew judge in 1100 BC who, in a time of great oppression and violence against women and children, led the Hebrew people into a season of victory and peace.
 The word “gate” represents safety and passage into a new place, which our program aims to provide for victims of human trafficking.
 The impacts of trafficking on a human life is devastating, but Deborah’s Gate aims to change the script of the story.
 In 2014, we began expanding our rehabilitative programs to including life and living skills development, outreach services, employment training, and mental health and addictions supports to serve the varying needs of survivors across Canada.
 Please navigate to our Rehabilitation tab for more information on our varying national anti-human trafficking programs.

 *sexually exploited children and youth may be considered in consultation with the BC Ministry of Children and Families

 Trauma Sensitive Rehabilitation

 The BC Salvation Army Anti-Human Trafficking Programs seek to provide safe and restorative environments, be that residential or on an outreach basis, that foster psychosocial healing for survivors of human trafficking and exploitation.
-In addition to long-term housing and/or outreach case management services, survivors are provided access to emotional, physical, social, psychological, and spiritual support according to their needs such that they are given every opportunity to recover from the devastating effects of the trauma they have experienced.
-Rehabilitation is a journey and a process that takes time and wrap around, individualized, culturally sensitive support.
+In addition to long-term housing and/or outreach case management services, survivors are provided access to emotional, physical, social, psychological, and spiritual support according to their needs such that they are given every opportunity to recover from the devastating effects of the trauma they have experienced and pursue living an extraordinary life.